zulip/zulip/docs/dev-env-first-time-contributors.md

 already cached on your machine (it takes about 5 minutes to run with a fast Internet connection).

-#### Shutting down the dev environment for use later
+#### Shutting down the development environment for use later

-To shut down but preserve the dev environment so you can use it again later use `vagrant halt` or `vagrant suspend`.
+To shut down but preserve the development environment so you can use it again later use `vagrant halt` or `vagrant suspend`.

 You can do this from the same Terminal/Git BASH window that is running run-dev.py by pressing ^C to halt the server and then typing `exit`.
 Or you